 You just need to execute the “Confluent Start” command to start all the pre-required instances, including Kafka Connect, KSQL server, Kafka, and Zookeeper instances.

-Step 4: Running Basic KSQL Queries on Kafka
+Step 4: Running Basic KSQL Kafka Queries

 In the further steps, you will learn how to execute queries using KSQL for reading and processing Kafka data.
 KSQL allows you to use Kafka topics as a table, where queries are written to fetch and process data present inside those topics.